The ANITA Anomalous Events and Axion Quark Nuggets: Some technical details on the AQN properties.

-Similar arguments also suggest that there is a suppression factor $ ({r^*}/{\lambda})^3 \ll 1$ which accounts for the ``reduced" equilibration volume due to violation the basic requirement for the maintaining of the thermodynamical equilibrium as $\lambda\gg r^*$.
+\exclude{we define $\lambda(r^*)$ as the mean free path computed with ``reduced" effective density $ n_{\pm}({r^*}/{\lambda})^3$.
+The requirement $\lambda(r^*)\sim r^*$ defines an approximate numerical value for $r^*$ when produced electrons can get accelerated without much scattering on the way as the effective mean free path $\lambda(r^*)$ is the same order of magnitude as the region of acceleration $\sim r^*$. }

 There is an additional suppression related to dramatically different time scales: the typical time for the equilibration is $\lambda/c$ is much longer than the typical time of electron's acceleration to relativistic velocity which is $t_0\sim m r^*/ U(r^*)$.
 After this short period of time $t_0$ the accelerated electrons are lost for the equilibration with other particles.
-Accounting for both these effects the maximal number of $e^+e^-$ pairs being produced by this mechanism in volume $V\sim (r^*)^3$ can be estimated as follows: \beq \left[n_{\pm} \cdot V \right]\cdot \left(\frac{r^*}{\lambda}\right)^3\cdot\left(\frac{t_0 c}{\lambda}\right) \sim 10^{15}\,,\quad V\sim (r^*)^3\,. \eeq Another possible suppression factor could be due to a strong overestimation of the effective volume in \eqref{N1} approximated as $V\sim (r^*)^3$.
-The point is that the $\gamma$ radiation and accompanied pair production of $e^+e^-$ from this region becomes the dominant cooling mechanism\footnote{The dominant cooling mechanism for relatively low temperature $T$ is determined by emission from electrosphere as discussed in \cite{Forbes:2008uf}.} only in vicinity where quark and antiquark from AQNs get annihilated, which is determined by small area $\pi R^2$.
-The equilibration time $\lambda/c$ is too long to distribute this heat over entire volume $V\sim (r^*)^3$ sufficiently quickly before the particles leave the system.
+Accounting for both these effects the maximal number of $e^+e^-$ pairs being produced by this mechanism in volume $V\sim (r^*)^3$ can be estimated as follows: \beq \left[n_{\pm} \cdot V \right]\cdot \left(\frac{r^*}{\lambda}\right)^3\cdot\left(\frac{t_0 c}{\lambda}\right) \sim 10^{15}\,,\quad V\sim (r^*)^3\,. \eeq Another possible suppression factor could be due to a strong overestimation of the effective volume in \eqref{N1} approximated as $V\sim (r^*)^3\sim \lambda^3$.
+The point is that the $\gamma$ radiation and accompanied pair production of $e^+e^-$ from this region become the dominant cooling mechanism only in the vicinity where the quark-antiquark pair gets annihilated within a small area $\pi R^2$.
+The equilibration time $\lambda/c$ is too long to distribute this heat over the entire volume $V\sim (r^*)^3$ sufficiently quickly before the particles leave the system.
 Therefore, we expect an additional suppression factor in \eqref{N1} which accounts for this effect:

 Accounting for this additional suppression further reduces the estimate (\ref{N1}) for the maximal number of available electrons: \be N_{\rm max}\sim \left[n_{\pm} \cdot V\right] \left(\frac{r^*}{\lambda}\right)^3 \left(\frac{t_0 c}{\lambda}\right) \left(\frac{R}{r^*}\right)^2 \sim 10^{11}.~~~~ \ee